Market Transparency Unit for Electricity and Gas

 The MTU Electricity and Gas achieves its mission by constantly and extensively capturing, collecting and analysing all relevant data and information.
 It is integrated in the REMIT market surveillance regime, and so avoids the need for redundant reporting.
 Since the MTU Electricity and Gas captures interactions between financial and commodity markets, regulators can promptly investigate reports of legal violations and prosecute offences.
 Ongoing market surveillance helps to deter price manipulation as well.

 Market Transparency Unit for Fuels

-The , which is part of the Federal Cartel Office, continuously tracks fuel prices at filling stations.
-Its data collection efforts help identify antitrust violations such as "margin squeeze".
+The , which is part of the Federal Cartel Office, continuously tracks fuel prices at filling stations, thus making it possible to identify potential violations of cartel law, such as "margin squeeze".
 Margin squeeze occurs when large oil companies sell fuel to consumers more cheaply than to small and mid-sized filling stations.
 The MTU Fuels shares its price data with private providers of consumer information services.
 This kind of open, transparent consumer information is essential for healthy competition and well-functioning markets.
 The Federal Government does not believe in imposing rules on pricing behaviour.
-It is far better, after all, to educate mature, responsible consumers in a stronger position than it is to regulate prices.
+It is better to put mature, responsible consumers in a stronger position than it is to regulate prices.

-As of 31 August 2013, companies who operate or set the prices at public filling stations must report all price changes to the MTU Fuels.
+Since 31 August 2013, companies who operate or set the prices at public filling stations have had to report all price changes to the MTU Fuels.
 The unit started day-to-day operations on 1 December 2013 after a three-month test run.
 A report published on 10 August 2018 confirms the positive impact of the market transparency unit: in addition to delivering higher transparency on fuel prices, the MTU Fuels is no longer registering any significant price hikes in holiday periods.